Building software for mobile devices

 The definition of mobile application development can be broad—encompassing all the processes involved in the creation and release of a mobile app—or specific, referring to the coding and deployment of the app.

-The best mobile app development alternatives for an organisation use vary based on what types of mobile app they intend to create, what languages they can code in, and what devices they want to serve.
+The best mobile app development alternatives for an organization use vary based on what types of mobile app they intend to create, what languages they can code in, and what devices they want to serve.

 DevOps combines the word "development" and the word "operations" and is defined as the union of people, process, and technology to continually provide value to customers.
-DevOps culture, tools, and practises can help siloed roles—such as development, IT operations, quality engineering, and security—to co-ordinate and collaborate to produce better, more reliable mobile apps.
+DevOps culture, tools, and practices can help siloed roles—such as development, IT operations, quality engineering, and security—to coordinate and collaborate to produce better, more reliable mobile apps.
 DevOps helps development teams to become more responsive to customer needs, to increase confidence in the apps they develop, and to achieve the team's business goals faster.

 Developers usually focus on the technical capabilities and processes of a cloud provider, such as: ease of deployment, management, and upgrade, whether it uses standard interfaces and APIs, whether it has a formal system for event management that's integrated with its monitoring/management system, whether it has well-documented change management processes, and whether hybrid capabilities are supported.